getspooky/yaldash/README.md

 ## Contribute

-Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the `CookieScript` community! 💪💜  See CONTRIBUTING.md for more information on what we're looking for and how to get started.
+Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the `LaravelDash` community! 💪💜  See CONTRIBUTING.md for more information on what we're looking for and how to get started.

 ## Security Vulnerabilities